Page updated December 2021

 - Everybody else!

-The 13-hour course is designed to be fun and interactive, with lots of activities interspersed to keep it fresh.
+The 13-hour course is designed to be interactive, with a few activities interspersed to keep it fresh.
 We’ll start with the very basic questions: What is a constitution, and why do we need one?
 We’ll discuss the Rule of Law and why that’s better than either mob rule or dictator rule.
-Then we’ll break down the Constitution into its various parts and see what they say. snacks!)
+Then we’ll break down the Constitution into its various parts and see what they say.